James C. Green: Political career

 Green served in the North Carolina House of Representatives from 1961 through 1976.
 He was elected lieutenant governor in 1976 after defeating Howard Nathaniel Lee in a Democratic primary runoff.
-He was sworn-in on January 8, 1977.
-In 1980, after a change to the Constitution of North Carolina, Green became the first Lt.
-Governor elected to a second term.
+He was sworn in on January 8, 1977.
+In 1980, after a change to the Constitution of North Carolina, Green became the first lieutenant governor elected to a second term.
 He defeated fellow former House Speaker Carl J. Stewart, Jr. in the 1980 Democratic primary, and then went on to defeat Republican Bill Cobey in the general election.

 Green was charged in 1983 with accepting a bribe from an undercover FBI agent, but he was acquitted.
 The next year, he ran for Governor of North Carolina but finished fifth in the Democratic primary behind Rufus Edmisten.
 Green then threw his support to the Republican nominee, Jim Martin, giving him critical backing among conservative Democrats in eastern North Carolina.
 Martin went on to win the election.